openssl/openssl/doc/designs/quic-design/quic-api.md

 To solve this problem this design introduces a new `SSL_EVENT_CTX` object.
 An individual `SSL` object represents an individual stream.
 A set of `SSL` objects together represent all of the streams available for a given connection.
-A single `SSL` object within a connection is designated as the "default stream".
+The first `SSL` object created for a connection represents the connection itelf as well as the first stream if there is one.
 All the `SSL` objects from all connections associated with a shared set of sockets are all grouped together by a single `SSL_EVENT_CTX`.

 While the principal motivation for introducing `SSL_EVENT_CTX` is to support QUIC, it may also be useful for supporting (D)TLS applications.
 Using an `SSL_EVENT_CTX`